dpla-attic/Metadata-Analysis-Workshop/Bash.md

 Here we used the `mkdir` command (meaning 'make directories') to create a directory named 'firstdir'.
 Then we moved into that directory using the `cd` command.

-#### rmdir, rmdir -p, rm, rm -rf
+#### Remove Files &amp; Directories `rmdir` & `rm`

 Finally, onto deleting.
 We won't use it now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove.

 Using wildcards, we can even delete lots of files.
-And adding the -r flag we can delete folders with all their content.
+And adding the `-r` flag we can delete folders with all their content.

 Unlike deleting from within our graphical user interface, there is no warning, no recycling bin from which you can get the files back and no other undo options!
-For that reason, please be very careful with rm and extremely careful with `rm -r`.
+For that reason, please be _very careful_ with rm and extremely careful with `rm -r`.

-#### cp, cp -r, mv
+If you want to remove a directory, you can use `rmdir` - but it will only work if the directory is empty.
+If the directory is not empty, you need to remove the files (using `rm`) first.

+#### Copy & Move Files `cp` & `mv`

 We may also want to change the file name to something more descriptive.
 We can move it to a new name by using the `mv` or move command, giving it the old name as the first argument and the new name as the second argument: